qazwart/SVN-Precommit-Kitchen-Sink-Hook/control-file.md

 	access = read-write
 	users @it

-There is usually a single LDAP although the control file can handle multiple groups.
+There is usually a single LDAP section although the control file can handle multiple LDAP sections.
 The Section name of the LDAP group will start with the word `ldap` and the _description_ is the full URL for that LDAP server, including whether it's LDAP or LDAPS, and the port used.
 Some sites have multiple LDAP servers including ones used for backups.
 You may specify them all in the Section header.

 An LDAP section may take several parameters: